grand-stack/grandstack.io/docs/apollo-federation.md

 }
 ```
 ### @provides directive
 As an optional optimization, the Federation [@provides](https://www.apollographql.com/docs/apollo-server/federation/entities/#resolving-another-services-field-advanced) directive can be used when both a service defining an entity and another service extending it can access the same data source to resolve its fields.
-This directive also takes a `fields` argument, used by a given service to define which fields of an extended entity it is responsible for resolving, given those fields could be resolved either service.
+This directive also takes a `fields` argument, used by a given service to define which fields of an extended entity it's responsible for resolving, given those fields could be resolved by either service.